Reflective and reflexive practice

 Reflection and reflexivity: what and why

-This chapter by Gillie Bolton from her book – Reflective Practice: Writing & Professional Development – introduces and describes reflective practice, outlining its political and social responsibility.
-Reflection and reflexivity are defined and explained.
-Another useful introductory page – What is reflective practice – from Brightside reminds us that engaging in reflective practice should help to improve the quality of professional practice, and close the gap between theory and practice.
-It also provides a number of examples of reflective practice to illustrate various methods.
-Collectively these highlight links to the Kolb learning cycle and techniques such as After Action Review.
+This chapter by Gillie Bolton from her book Reflective Practice: Writing & Professional Development introduces reflective practice, outlining its broader political and social responsibilities.
+It defines reflection and reflexivity, providing clear explanations and practical examples.
+Brightside’s introductory page – What is reflective practice – complements this by highlighting how reflective practice improves the quality of professional work and bridges the gap between theory and practice.
+These resources also draw links to models like Kolb’s learning cycle and tools such as After Action Reviews.

 Bridging disciplines, knowledge systems and cultures